RabbitMQ for Pivotal Cloud Foundry® Documentation

 - The cluster topology can be changed and easily scaled out

-- Automated upgrades of RabbitMQ for major, minor and patch releases (see release notes for downtime requirements)
+- Automated upgrades of RabbitMQ for major, minor and patch releases.

 Install via Pivotal Ops Manager